Flint the Time Detective: Time Shifters

 An egg-shaped penguin-type Time Shifter who has a love beam that makes people "get along".
-Found in the Stone Age where she first met Flint Hammerhead.
+Found in the Stone Age where she first met Flint Hammerhead, she becomes a constant companion to Flint and his friends afterwards.
 Getalong is the only one that has neither Con nor Master forms shown within the anime.
 Though she did try to transform in one episode.
 At the end of the series, she was the only Shifter to stay with Flint and the others instead of going back to the Land of Time.
 She was first introduced in vol. 2 of the original Bros.
-Comics manga as "Zabieha"(ザビエハ) and quickly became a favorite of Flint and his friends afterwards.
+Comics manga as "Zabieha"(ザビエハ).
 In this manga, Zabieha was transformed into an evil version of herself.